jtaylorchang/js-optchain/README.md

 - `ocBody4`: Passing a complete object into the `oc` wrapper (object has all the schema properties)
 - `ocBody5`: Passing a nested object into the `oc` wrapper (schema contains multiple layers)
 - `ocEvent5`: Passing a more complex object into the `oc` wrapper
+- `ocEvent6`: Passing an object into the `oc` wrapper with partials
-- `ocEvent6`: Passing an object into the `oc` wrapper with partials disabled
+- `ocEvent6NoPartials`: Passing an object into the `oc` wrapper with partials disabled

 Therefore, all of these inputs are valid: